The Skeleton Key: Dismantle

 This will be a learning space, and as with all transformative learning spaces, your active participation is required.

-My notes from the call, and any applicable notes from my weekly debriefing with Staci Jordan Shelton will be shared via the private group for the course hosted on Mighty Networks, as a way to continue the conversation beyond the weekly calls.
+My notes from the call, and any applicable notes from my weekly debriefing with Staci Jordan Shelton will be shared via the private group for the course hosted on Mighty Networks, along with other resources to take the work deeper between calls.

 This course is for you, if…